Last reviewed on 24th November 2021

 - Affordability assessments can be very strict

-- Initial higher mortgage repayments compared to an interest-only mortgage
+- Mortgage repayments can be higher when compared to an interest-only mortgage

-- Not every lender will offer buy to let on a repayment basis
+- Not many lenders offer buy to let repayment mortgages

 - Can be difficult to get larger mortgages due to affordability

-As repayment mortgages consist of paying both the capital and interest, monthly payments are often high.
+As repayment mortgages consist of paying both capital and interest, monthly payments are often high.
 As a result, affordability assessments can be difficult.
-It can also be difficult to get larger loan amounts for the same reason.
+It can also be difficult to get a large mortgage for the same reason.

-Should I take an interest-only or a repayment mortgage for a buy to let?
+Should I choose an interest-only or a buy to let repayment mortgage?

 Interest-only is by far the most popular buy to let mortgage type.
 That being said, whether you choose to have a repayment or interest-only mortgage depends on your investment goals.

-You can speak to our advisors who will listen to what you hope to achieve from property investment.
-We’ll then be able to advise you accordingly as to which mortgage type will be the most suitable.
+You can speak to our advisors about what you hope to achieve from your property investment.
+We’ll then be able to advise you on which mortgage type will be the most suitable.

 Learn more: What is an interest-only buy to let mortgage?